ganeti/ganeti/doc/install.rst

 KVM.

 Beware that the default name Ganeti uses is ``xen-br0`` (which was used in Xen 2.0) while Xen 3.0 uses ``xenbr0`` by default.
-The default bridge your Ganeti cluster will use for new instances can be specified at cluster initialization time.

-If you want to run in "routing mode" you need to specify that at cluster init time (using the --nicparam option), and then no bridge will be needed.
-In this mode instance traffic will be routed by dom0, instead of bridged.
+See the `Initializing the cluster`_ section to learn how to choose a different bridge, or not to use one at all and use "routed mode".

-In order to use "routing mode" under Xen, you'll need to change the relevant parameters in the Xen config file.
+In order to use "routed mode" under Xen, you'll need to change the relevant parameters in the Xen config file.
 Under KVM instead, no config change is necessary, but you still need to set up your network interfaces correctly.